RopleyIT/ExcelAutomation/README.md

 As before, the closing brace of the function containing the `using` statement that opened the spreadsheet file will save the contents of the file to disk.

+Note that if you wish to create multiple charts on the same sheet, you can use the same code structure as above.
+Just remember to give each successive bar chart an increasing value for its `ChartIndex` property when you create the bar chart object.